 - BEHIND-THE-SCENE 360 video meets a need.
 Visitors of all, of all ages and backgrounds, find the experience compelling.
 They are excited to peak behind the scenes, and 360 video is an effective way to offer a “you are there” experience.

 - VIDEO length works – Visitors were comfortable with sitting and watching a 7 minute or less video in 360 video.
 That is an unusually high length of time when compared with visitor’s average time spent watching hall-based videoes.
 Yet many in fact wished it had gone even longer.

 - INTERACTION desired – Most visitors want to be able to interact with the video in some capacity, either by zooming in on a particular bone or by getting more information about a specific bone.
 It didn’t matter if they were in the immersive or social experience – getting to see it in 360 video suggested to them it might be possible to interact with content in the scene.

 - FACILITATION required – Using the VR headset with visitors still requires some facilitation as most visitors are inexperienced with how VR headsets works.
 Setup, audio, and getting the video to play are areas of high facilitation need.
 While some Halls were quiet enough to let the Samsung’s speakers carry the audio, other times visitors required, or just preferred, the offered headset.

 - 360 VR is a confusing term.
 If we understand virtual reality as an experience that replaces what we see and hear, then VR, in this context, is not the media but the console.
-We offered the same videos in both the VR Goggles and the Samsung – but only one could honestly be described as immersive.
+We offered the same videos in both the VR headgear and the Samsung – but only one could honestly be described as immersive.
 So rather than ask visitors “Would you prefer the VR experience, or not?” we only felt we began to get unbiased answers when we asked “Would you prefer immersive 360 video or social 360 video?”
 Each term speaks to the strength of the experience.